Fix a Bathroom Exhaust Fan That’s Leaking Water: 5 Easy Steps

 Step Number One: Inspect the Exhaust Fan Filter

-The filter is likely defective if you're experiencing water leakage from your bathroom exhaust fan.
-First, check to ensure the filter is in good condition by removing and inspecting it.
-If there are any signs of damage or wear, replace the filter as soon as possible.
+The filter is likely defective if you’re experiencing water leakage from your bathroom exhaust fan.
+First, ensure the filter is in good condition by removing and inspecting it.
+If there are any signs of damage or wear, replace the filter immediately.

 Step Number Two: Tighten the Exhaust Fan screws